Isle of Wight Council: History

 On 1 April 1995, following recommendations made by the Local Government Commission for England appointed in 1992, the two district councils were abolished and the county council assumed their functions, making it a unitary authority.
 It was renamed 'Isle of Wight Council' at the same time.
 It remains legally a county council, but one which also performs district functions.
 It was the first such unitary authority in England; many more were created from 1996 onwards.

-The council has been a member of the Islands Forum since 2022.
+In 2026, the council became a member of the Hampshire and the Solent Combined County Authority.

 Governance

 The council performs both district-level and county-level functions.
 The whole island is also covered by civil parishes, which form a second tier of local government.

 Political control

-The council has been under no overall control since the 2021 election, being led by a minority coalition called the Alliance Group, comprising some of the independent councillors, the Green Party and local party Our Island.
+The council has been under no overall control since the 2021 election.
+Reform UK became the largest party at the 2026 election, but fell one seat short of a majority.
+Since then, the council has been led by independent councillor Jonathan Bacon, with all committee chairs held by either Reform or independent councillors.

 Political control of the council since the 1974 reforms has been as follows: